quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 linkage of two connection IDs to the same individual connection if servers make reasonable selections when generating new IDs for that connection.

-## Limited configuration deployment
+## Limited configuration scope

-A naive deployment of QUIC-LB in a cloud provider might use the same global QUIC-LB configuration across all the load balancers in its enterprise.
+A naive deployment of QUIC-LB in a cloud provider might use the same global QUIC-LB configuration across all its load balancers that route to customer servers.
 An attacker could then simply become a customer, obtain the configuration, and then extract server IDs of other customers' connections at will.

-To avoid this, the entities that manage load balancers SHOULD use a single configuration instance in as narrow a deployment as possible.
+To avoid this, the entities that manage load balancers that route to mutually distrustful servers SHOULD use a single configuration instance in as narrow a deployment as possible.
 Ideally, a load balancer would not have any QUIC-LB configuration relevant to a server to which it cannot route.

 ## Stateless Reset Oracle